DutchKevv/Overhead2Crypto/README.md

     // Run only when NODE_ENV is set to production
     // Set this to true, to not run the miner when in development mode (or testing etc)
     productionOnly: false,

+    // Set to false to manually start the miner (for more control)
+    autoStart: true,

     web: {
         // Enable or Disable web client